Akochieng/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File: 11-directories_permissions adds execute permission to all subdirectories of the current directory for the owner
 File: 12-directory_permissions  creates a directory called my_dir with permissions 751
 File: 13-change_group changes the group owner to school for the file hello
+File: 100-change_owner_and_group changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
+File: 101-symbolic_link_permissions changes the owner and the group owner of _hello to vincent and staff respectively
+File: 102-if_only  changes the owner of hello to betty if it is owned by the user guillaume
+File: 103-Star_Wars plays the starwars IV episode in the terminal